 Meme Encyclopedia

 For the full history of "What's the shape of Italy?" be sure to check out Know Your Meme's entry for even more information.

-Tags: whats the shape of italy, shape of italy, whats the shape of italy meme, whats the shape of italy explained, explained, explainer, question, answer, meaning, origin,
+Tags: whats the shape of italy, shape of italy, whats the shape of italy meme, whats the shape of italy explained, explained, explainer, question, answer, meaning, what's the shape of italy meme, bait, memes, internet culture, gaming, video games,

+Meme Encyclopedia